currents-ai/docs/help/channels/index.md

 **Channels** are different origin points of data - from where you can bring in data to FreeText AI.

-**Data Sources** are different streams of data from individual channels.
+**Sources** are different streams of data from individual channels, that you may want to analyze independently.

 ## Examples